 There are two types of water reuse: planned or unplanned.

-Unplanned water occurs in situations where the source of water is previously used water.
+Unplanned water reuse occurs in situations where the source of water is previously used water.

 For example, this occurs when communities use waters from local rivers that receive treated wastewater discharges from communities upstream.